Dropped Head Syndrome – Isolated neck extensor myopathy

 “Cervical kyphotic deformity can be quite debilitating.
 Most patients present with neck pain, but they can also present with radiculopathy, myelopathy, altered vertical gaze, swallowing problems, and even cosmetic issues (round back or hunchback) from the severe kyphotic deformity.
 After failing conservative management, surgery remains the only option for halting symptom progression.”

-In some patients, fusion should be avoided as it is thought to lead to increased rates of adjacent segment degeneration
+In some patients, fusion for dropped head syndrome should be avoided as it is thought to lead to increased rates of adjacent segment degeneration

 In this video, Ross Hauser, MD, and Brian Hutcheson, DC describe a case of restoring the cervical spinal curve and alleviation of symptoms.